ktaylor63/southeast/site/content/articles/lots-of-new-help-here-as-recovery-picks-up-and-residents-begin-returning.md

     - Military
     - Mississippi
     - 'North Mississippi National Wildlife Refuges Complex'
+    - 'Panama City Ecological Services Field Office'
     - 'St Marks National Wildlife Refuge'
-    - 'Vero Beach'
+    - 'Vero Beach Ecological Services Field Office'
-updated: 'January 3rd, 2018'
+updated: 'November 15th, 2018'
 ---

 **Big Pine Key, Florida** – [Hurricane Irma](https://www.fws.gov/hurricane/irma) hammered the Florida Keys a week ago Sunday and the recovery has been a whirl of progress and promise.

 Armies of police, fire, utility and emergency workers swarm the 120-mile long chain of islands restoring order and power.
 Armadas of 18-wheelers, front-end loaders and dump trucks supply food, water, generators and hope.
 Even Mother Nature, who unleashed 180 mph winds on the Lower Keys – crippling this still-hobbled island, home to the [National Key Deer Refuge](https://www.fws.gov/refuge/National_Key_Deer_Refuge/) – has kept additional rains at bay.

 The refuge took a major blow from Irma with miles of trees downed or denuded, roads blocked, equipment trashed and numerous buildings and employees’ homes damaged.
 Recovery, though, has been swift as the 50-person response team hailing from all corners of the Southeast clears roads, inspects homes, cuts trees and supplies generators.

 {{< figure class="photo-center" src="/images/pages/irma-keys-complex.jpg" alt="The sign at the refuge complex hangs perilously." caption="Florida Keys National Wildlife Refuges Complex after Hurricane Irma.
 Photo by Dan Chapman, USFWS." link="https://flic.kr/p/Xx9qgX" >}}